 curl -X POST https://go.tallyfy.com/api/v1/collections \ -H "X-Answers-API-Key: <your_api_key>" \ -H "Content-Type: application/json" \ -d '{ "name": "products", "description": "Collection of product information" }'

-Tallyfy Answers automatically detects the following data types when you index objects:
+Tallyfy Answers automatically detects these data types when you index objects:

 Data Type | Example | Description |